AriFordsham/GHCWiki/linear-types/implementation.md

 On this page we describe the principles behind the implementation of the linear types extension as described at [LinearTypes](linear-types).

+- Here is a [talk by Arnaud Spiwack at the Haskell Implementors Worshop 2018](https://www.youtube.com/watch?v=uxv62QQajx8).
+A number of things changed since, including our understanding.
+But it can serve as a starting point.

 The current implementation can be reviewed on [Gitlab (!852)](https://gitlab.haskell.org/ghc/ghc/merge_requests/852).
 There is also a [ GitHub repository](https://github.com/tweag/ghc/tree/linear-types) which contains the history of the project and a list of known issues.